A Comprehensive Medicare Analysis: Mutual of Omaha Medicare Supplement Insurance

 Not by a long shot.

-If you’ve studied how Medicare works, you know there appears to be big parts of your hospital and doctor bills that Medicare does not pay.
+If you’ve studied how Medicare works, you know there are big parts of your hospital and doctor bills that Medicare does not pay.
 Those unpaid parts are called “gaps.”
 Hence, the name Medigap insurance.

 Mutual of Omaha’s Medicare Supplement Plan F pays all of the gaps for you.
 In other words, as long as Medicare approves the procedure and its bill, Plan F will pick up the tab.